Cordiant Capital: 1999–2014

-2015–present
+Since 2015

 In 2015 and 2016, Cordiant was purchased from majority shareholder Ontario Teachers' Pension Plan by a new consortium of partners, including Benn Mikula and Jean-François Sauvé, who became co-CEOs and managing partners.
 James Keirnan was named Cordiant's new chair.

 Upon the change in ownership, Cordiant focused on four sectors: digital infrastructure, agriculture, renewable energy and transport.
 The company stated it would focus increasingly on middle-market companies, both in emerging and developed markets.
 Cordiant Capital was one of three Canadian signatories of the Operating Principles for Impact Management investing standard.
 By January 2020, Cordiant had brought in Steven Marshall, former president of American Tower, as its chairman of telecommunications, overseeing a new $350 million Cordiant fund (Cordiant IX) focused on telecoms infrastructure.

 Cordiant listed a new fund, Cordiant Digital Infrastructure Ltd., on the London Stock Exchange in February 2021.
 It was given a £370 million funding cap with plans to invest in telecom infrastructure: data centers, primarily mobile-phone towers and fiber-optic networks.
-The traded fund's investors were described by The Globe & Mail as "pension plans, alternative asset managers and wealthy families from Australia, Canada, Switzerland, the U.S. and the U.K." The fund's first deal was with the Czech Republic-based digital infrastructure company CRA.
+The traded fund's investors were described by The Globe & Mail as "pension plans, alternative asset managers and wealthy families from Australia, Canada, Switzerland, the U.S. and the U.K." The fund's first deal was with the Czech Republic–based digital infrastructure company CRA.

 In early 2022, Cordiant Capital had approximately $3 billion in committed capital in its combined funds.